Conveyancers Act 2006 (review and inquiry)

 - the Business Licensing Authority (BLA) concerning a conveyancing licence

-- the Secretary of the Department of Justice to disallow a compensation claim on the Victorian Property Fund once all other rights have been exhausted.
+- the Secretary of the Department of Justice and Community Safety to disallow a compensation claim on the Victorian Property Fund once all other rights have been exhausted.

 Under this Act, we can also hold inquiries into the conduct of conveyancing licence holders on application by the Director of Consumer Affairs.